qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 1. Validating generalizations I made of 'Implementation Considerations'

-2. Developing a cool quantum information algorithm to map integers to qubits.
+2. Developing alleviation for Big-O in a fluid manner.

 ------------------

 [(1)]:https://arxiv.org/pdf/quant-ph/9607014.pdf
 [(2)]:https://arxiv.org/pdf/quant-ph/9605034.pdf
-[3]:    Essentialy, the number of times we call upon the algorithm in step (b) the greater our Big-0 and probabilistic success rate.
+[3]:    Essentially, the number of times we call upon the algorithm in step (b) the greater our Big-0 and probabilistic success rate.
 Durr Hoyer answers to a 'sweet spot' of sorts.
-The algoirthm will run for the alloted while loop in the python code above to achieve a 50% success rate.
+The algorithm will run for the allotted while loop in the python code above to achieve a 50% success rate.
 This proof is done in detail in [(1)].
 An important feature of this open source library will be the user's manipulation of how many times step (b) is applied.
 In addition, future implementation can include manipulation of the algorithm in order to implement the different 3 cases mentioned for the quantum exponential searching algorithm.
 Though this means the algorithm is technically no longer Durr Hoyer it will be an exciting feature.